thancodes/udacity-full-stack-web-developer/README.md

 [Tawatchai Blog](http://tawatchair-blog.appspot.com/)

 ## Tournament Planner
-Clone this repo to your desktop, go to its `tournament-planner` directory
+Clone this repo to your desktop, go to its `tournament-planner` directory.

 ### Launch the Vagrant
 ```bash